zappajs/zappajs/docs/reference.md

         require('zappajs') 3443, https:{ key: ... , cert: ... }, ->
           @get '/': 'hi'

-* `export_views`: (experimental) string pointing to a subdirectory of `@get 'views'` where Zappa inline views should be exported.
-This should allow you to reference them from templates that support including other templates.

 It will automatically print the equivalent to the following to stdout:

     Express server listening on port xxxx in [development/production] mode